JLo Is A Muscle Machine In Black Satin Leggings & Tank Showing Her Mind-Blowing Body

-Earlier today, JLo was photographed by The Daily Mail as she hit the gym in Miami, Florida.
+On Thursday, JLo was photographed by The Daily Mail as she hit the gym in Miami, Florida.
 The singer and reality judge was definitely dressed for the occasion, although this muscle machine works out in style.
-Jennifer was flaunting her killer physique in the gear she was set to train in, although fans would likely argue that the body on show simply didn’t need another training session.
-The “Jenny From The Block” star was clad in a skin-tight pair of black satin leggings, with a casual white tank matching the lowers by virtue of a Guess logo.
+JLo was flaunting her killer physique in the gear she was set to train in, although fans would likely argue that the body on show simply didn’t need another training session.
+The “Jenny From The Block” star was clad in a skintight pair of black satin leggings, with a casual white tank matching the bottoms with a Guess logo.
 Guess may not be the fanciest brand around, but JLo had definitely included the designer injection.
-The star was snapped carrying a $20,000 Hermès handbag, with the newspaper also mentioning the $140,000 Porsche that JLo had rocked up in.
+The star was snapped carrying a $20,000 Hermès handbga.
+The newspaper also mentioned the $140,000 Porsche that JLo drove.

 Of course, this isn’t the first time that JLo has made headlines for hitting the gym with an insanely pricey bag.
-Last year saw the star spotted doing similar with the same brand, although the $19,000 price tag was a touch lower.
+Last year, the star was spotted doing similar with the same brand, although the $19,000 price tag was a touch lower.

 Jennifer Lopez uses $19K Hermès Kelly as gym bag https://t.co/c6E9QRCfj5 pic.twitter.com/izIyzw735C